PRACTICES FOR PERCEPTION

 “Within Consciousness, Nothing Matters”

-A practice for testing what a consciousness-first reality could mean for cause and effect in the world—shame, status, guilt, pride.
+A practice for testing what a consciousness-first lens could reveal about shame, status, guilt, and pride.

 Above the Battleground